Ion Coulomb crystals: an exotic form of condensed matter: Out-of-equilibrium dynamics of ion Coulomb crystals

-Experimentally the slow quench was performed in three different platforms, with different number of ions and ion species.
+Experimentally the slow quench was performed in three different platforms, with different ion numbers and species.
 The trap aspect ratio was varied across the linear-zigzag transition by either sweeping the transverse \cite{Pyka:2013} or the axial frequency \cite{Ulm:2013}, or both simultaneously \cite{Ejtemaee:2013}.
 In all experiments the ions were initially cooled to the Doppler limit and the cooling laser was on during the whole duration of the quench.
-The density of defects was measured after the quench using a CCD camera per sweep and averaging over several sweeps reporting consistent results.
-Figure \ref{Fig4:Pyka2013} shows the statistics of the kinks experimentally detected in \cite{Ulm:2013}.
+The density of defects was measured after the quench using a CCD camera per sweep and averaging over several sweeps, yielding consistent results.
+Figure \ref{Fig4:Pyka2013} shows the resulting statistics of kinks \cite{Ulm:2013}.
 The solid and dashed lines show the function $d\sim \tau_Q^{-8/3}$, which fits the interval in which the sweep rate exceeds the rate of background collisions but is still sufficiently small so that defect generation does not saturate.
-It has also been reported in the defect statistics measured in \cite{Pyka:2013} on a larger parameter interval, where the power law scaling is also reproduced by accurate molecular dynamics simulations.
-Furthermore, it is compatible with the measurement performed in \cite{Ejtemaee:2013}.
+This scaling is compatible with the measurements reported in \cite{Ejtemaee:2013} and was also reported in the defect statistics measured in \cite{Pyka:2013} on a larger parameter interval.
+Molecular dynamics simulations accounting for the experimental setup reproduced the results of Ref.\ \cite{DeChiara:2010,DelCampo:2010} for other ramps than the experimental ones and reported the exponent $\alpha=8/3$ for the experimental regime \cite{Ejtemaee:2013,Pyka:2013}.
 This power-law scaling has been attributed to a form of KZ mechanism, even though a theoretical model justifying this scaling has not been yet identified, see \cite{DelCampo:2013}.